-- 1. While in some legal systems the party autonomy to modify periods of limitation and their effects is more or less severely restricted out of concern for weaker parties, in particular consumers, and other legal systems distinguish between very short limitation periods, which could be prolonged as an exception, and other limitation periods, which cannot be modified or only shortened, the addressees of the UNIDROIT Principles, participants in international trade, could be regarded as experienced and knowledgeable persons who do not need protection by restricting their party autonomy to severely.
-Therefore, it should be left basically to the parties to calibrate the time limits for their rights and obligations according to their needs and the circumstances of the particular contract. - 2.
+While in some legal systems the party autonomy to modify periods of limitation and their effects is more or less severely restricted out of concern for weaker parties, in particular consumers, and other legal systems distinguish between very short limitation periods, which could be prolonged as an exception, and other limitation periods, which cannot be modified or only shortened, the addressees of the UNIDROIT Principles, participants in international trade, could be regarded as experienced and knowledgable persons who do not need protection by restricting their party autonomy to severely.
+Therefore, it should be left basically to the parties (subject to Art.
+1.4) to calibrate the time limits for their rights and obligations according to their needs and the circumstances of the particular contract.

+2. Limits of Modifications

 Nevertheless one has to reckon that parties with superior bargaining power or better information may take advantage by either shortening the length of time for their own obligation or lengthening their right in time too much.
 Art.
-4, therefore, limits the autonomy to shorten the periods of limitation to less than one year for the general period of limitation commencing upon actual or constructive knowledge, and, respectively, to less than four years for the maximum period; extension of the maximum limitation period - and thereby, necessarily, the general period of limitation - should not exceed 15 years.
-These limits on party autonomy also took into account that, in contrast to contracts on the European level, where the EC-directive on Unfair Contract Terms may be used as an instrument to reign in abuses of contracting power, there is no such restriction on party autonomy available on the international (transeuropean) level.
-Fairness and balance of the party's rights, therefore, must be achieved by the UNIDROIT Principles themselves.
+3, therefore, limits the autonomy to shorten the periods of limitation to less than one year for the general period of limitation commencing upon actual or constructive knowledge, and, respectively, to less than four years for the maximum period; extension of the maximum limitation period - and thereby, necessarily, the general period of limitation - should not exceed 15 years.

-3. Parties' autonomy may be restricted even further by mandatory rules of national, international or supra-national origin, which are applicable on account of private international law, Art.
+Parties' autonomy may be restricted even further by mandatory rules of national, international or supra-national origin, which are applicable on account of private international law, Art.
 1.4.